[Downloadable at https://independent.academia.edu/JohnOMeara5 ]

 “O’Meara offers a thesis of evolution in which Shakespeare’s concern with the ego and libido ... is freed by the use of imagination and, in later stages, by inspiration and intuition …” {Arthur F. Kinney, English Language Notes, September, 1998}

-John O’Meara, replying to Gary Geddes
+from a letter by John O’Meara to Gary Geddes